alexji/alexji.github.io/research_interests.md

 [Bootes II](https://arxiv.org/abs/1510.07632),
 [Grus I and Triangulum II](https://arxiv.org/abs/1809.02182), and [Carina II and III](https://arxiv.org/abs/1912.04963).
+We are now pushing down to even lower mass systems with only 100-1000 solar masses of stars, where it [remains unclear](https://arxiv.org/abs/2410.08276) whether they are the lowest mass galaxies or the first star clusters.

 ## Milky Way Assembly and Substructure

 Besides the dwarf galaxies, I am also broadly interested in the assembly history of our Milky Way galaxy, especially in understanding the systems that were destroyed to make up its stellar halo.
-I co-chair the Milky Way Halo Working group as part of [SDSS-V](https://www.sdss5.org/), where a primary goal is the chemical decomposition of the stellar halo into its component parts.
+I co-chair the Milky Way Halo and Galactic Genesis Working groups as part of [SDSS-V](https://www.sdss5.org/), where a primary goal is the chemical decomposition of the stellar halo into its component parts.
 This goal is really hard, so recently I have been especially intruiged by the slightly easier stellar streams, which are galaxies and star clusters that are still in the process of being tidally disrupted by the Milky Way.
 I lead the high-resolution abundance analysis for the [S5 Survey](https://s5collab.github.io/) ([paper](https://arxiv.org/abs/2008.07568)).